Frequently Asked Questions | VISP

 What type of meal plan should I select?

-Where you live will affect what meal plan you choose but you will also want to choose your meal plan if you want flexibility in where to eat on campus and do not plan to cook your own food.
+Where you live will determine what meal plan you may choose.
+You will also want to consider the level of flexibility if you plan to cook your own food.
 If you want to live in a suite with a kitchen (for example, in Plimpton, 600's, Cathedral Gardens, etc.), you might want a plan that would allow you to prepare your own food.
 If you know that you want to eat in the dining halls and do not want to cook your own food, the Platinum Plan might be best for you.
 More on meal plans can be found on the Dining site and on the Bursar site for costs under "Meal Plans".

 What is the difference between "meals" and "points"?

 Meals can be used for breakfast, lunch, or dinner in Barnard's or Columbia's dining halls.
 Meals are buffet, all-you-can-eat style.
 Points are more flexible - they are loaded onto your student ID card and can be used just like dollars on Barnard's campus.
 Points cannot be used on Columbia's campus, but students can purchase dining dollars once they arrive on campus.
 Dining dollars are also loaded onto your student ID card and can be used on both campuses.